-A toxic tort is a legal claim for harm caused by exposure to a dangerous substance -- such as a pharmaceutical drug, pesticide, or chemical.
-While advances in technology, manufacturing, and medicine have introduced thousands of new products into our daily lives, some of those products -- and the substances they contain -- can cause serious illnesses in humans.
-Sometimes chemicals which are thought to be safe turn out to be otherwise.
+A toxic tort is a legal claim for harm caused by exposure to a dangerous substance —such as a pharmaceutical drug, pesticide, or chemical.
+While advances in technology, manufacturing, and medicine have introduced thousands of new products into our daily lives, some of those products (and the substances they contain) can cause serious illnesses in humans.
+Sometimes substances which are thought to be safe turn out to be otherwise (asbestos is one example).
 Other times, substances known to be dangerous accidentally leak into the air or groundwater.
-Along with these new chemicals and drugs have come lawsuits -- called toxic tort litigation -- brought on behalf of individuals or groups of people who have been exposed to and harmed by dangerous substances.
+Along with these new chemicals and drugs have come lawsuits—called toxic tort litigation—brought on behalf of individuals or groups of people who have been exposed to and harmed by dangerous substances.

-This article discusses the basic law underlying toxic torts -- what plaintiffs must prove in order to prevail, situations in which most toxic tort cases arise, who to sue, special issues in toxic tort claims, and what types of damages are available to plaintiffs.
+This article discusses the basic law underlying toxic torts—what plaintiffs must prove in order to prevail, situations in which most toxic tort cases arise, who to sue, special proof issues in toxic tort claims, and what types of damages are available to plaintiffs.

 In a toxic tort claim, the plaintiff (the person who sues) alleges that exposure to some dangerous substance caused an injury or illness.
-These claims are often brought on behalf of a group of people, in what is called a class action lawsuit.
-One example of a class action lawsuit is when a group of workers alleges exposure to asbestos while on the job.
-Another class action may arise when residents of a neighborhood allege that local groundwater has become contaminated by a pesticide.
-While class actions are common, a single individual may also bring a toxic tort lawsuit.
+These claims are sometimes brought on behalf of a group of people, in what is called a class action lawsuit, or as consolidated lawsuits known as multi-district litigation (MDL), but an individual may also bring a toxic tort lawsuit.

 Toxic tort claims usually arise in the following contexts:

 The specific elements that a plaintiff must prove in a toxic tort case vary depending on the legal theories involved, but generally the plaintiff must show that 1) the substance was dangerous, 2) the plaintiff was exposed to the substance, and 3) the substance caused harm to the plaintiff.
-(To learn about the different theories of liability in toxic tort cases, see Nolo's article Toxic Torts: Legal Theories of Liability.)
+(Learn about theories of liability in a toxic tort case.)

 Defendants in toxic tort cases often mount a vigorous defense.
 They can poke holes in a plaintiff's case or present evidence that the plaintiff has not proved all of the necessary elements of their claims.
 Defendants can also present more procedure-based defenses.
 For example, a defendant might try to prove that a plaintiff did not bring their toxic tort lawsuit in a timely manner under the applicable statute of limitations laws.
-(To learn about the defenses available to defendants in toxic tort cases, see Nolo's article Toxic Tort Litigation: Common Defenses.)
+(Learn more about common defenses in toxic tort litigation.)

 When a lawsuit is brought years after the initial exposure to the chemical at issue, evidence may be hard to come by.
 Documents related to the original exposure may no longer be around, witnesses can be hard to track down, and memories may become fuzzy over time.